 Black innovators are messengers.
-Our artists in the fine/performing arts and literature, our pioneers in community activism and business, have long served as the makers of "signal fires" for culture and for the multiple communities they live and serve–sending their life-saving information across vast distances.
+Our artists in the fine/performing arts and literature, our pioneers in community activism and business, have long served as the makers of "signal fires" for culture and for the multiple communities they live in and serve – sending their life-saving information across vast distances.
 As with our ancestral messengers, the distance that news from a messenger-citizen-artist today must cross is formidable, often dangerous.
 And yet the risk is taken up again and again, for the messenger-citizen-artist understands that their signal fire is not only a chemical launching into air of light, heat, and smoke, but is also a beacon of hope, a guide to those who would follow it home to celebration, across "the gap" of innumerable physical, material, economic, legal, and emotional challenges.

-During the Harlem Renaissance, Black innovators regularly turned to the multi-valent properties of Fire as metaphorical inspiration.
+During the Harlem Renaissance, Black innovators regularly turned to the multivalent properties of Fire as metaphorical inspiration.
 One particular group of disruptive innovators in Harlem launched a short-lived quarterly magazine, Fire!!, which was dedicated to Black artists and utilized the suggestion of this ancient symbol of strength, beauty, spirit, and news-giving in its very title.
 This year's symposium honors both the boldness of that historical project and its pioneering disruptors, as well as disruptive innovator Melvin Van Peebles, an Ohio Wesleyan graduate, best known as a trailblazing Black filmmaker.
 A twentieth-century Renaissance figure, transgressing the boundaries of race and gender as a disruptive innovator in film, theater, music, art, literature, and business, Melvin Van Peebles was a true signal fire in his physical presence and in the lasting light, heat, and smoke of his works.

 This symposium aims to celebrate emerging artists/artistry that extend our longstanding Black radical tradition of disruption.
 In doing so, we invite diverse proposals engaged in thought, action, and cultural production around political themes within Black arts today and/or in the Harlem Renaissance in fields including but not limited to, film, theater, dance, music, visual art, literature, and business.

-Submission Deadline: October 30, 2024
+Submission Deadline Extended!
+November 30, 2024

 Possible Presentation Formats